Back to the Future: The Ride

 The ride opened at Universal Studios Florida in 1991 and at Universal Studios Hollywood in 1993.
 Raved as an instant classic upon it's release, the ride became a major staple for both parks for years, until it was sadly and unexpectedly decommissioned in 2007 to make way for the The Simpsons Ride

 .
 As a nice Shout-Out

 to their predecessor, though, Doc Brown appears in the Simpsons

-lobby monitor speaking with Professor Fink.
+lobby monitor, in a short animation where Professor Frink's own time meddling accidentally causes Doc to sell the Institute to Krusty the Klown.
 Currently, the only incarnation of the attraction that is still operating today is at Universal Studios Japan, which opened in 2001 and has no plans for closure at this time.

 A few years later, to rectify it's untimely closure, Universal made the ride videos available to own, on a 2-Disc DVD of the first Back to the Future